AVEVA/CONNECT-data-services-developer-docs/content/api-reference/ocs-api-reference.md

 ## Access to AVEVA Data Hub

 You must acquire an account before interacting with the AVEVA Data Hub.
-Go to the [AVEVA Data Hub page on OSIsoft website](https://www.osisoft.com/pi-system/pi-cloud/osisoft-cloud-services), click [Contact Us](https://www.osisoft.com/contact) and request an AVEVA Data Hub account.
+To request an account, contact us at the [AVEVA Knowledge and Support Center](https://softwaresupport.aveva.com/).

 ## Architecture